 Germany Betting Sites

 It’s important to remember that even though online gambling in Germany is considered “banned”, there are no laws that prevent citizens from signing up and playing.
 You can make deposits, play and receive cashouts without worry.
 The laws only apply to gambling operators, not individual players.

 German gambling laws are spotty, open to interpretation and have been condemned by the EU for standing in the way of European Union free trade and competition agreements.
 What this means for you is you can play anywhere you want and face no consequences for doing so.

 The sites mentioned above cater to German residents, accept Euros and can process deposits and withdrawals via a variety of banking options.
 These include Sofortüberweisung, Skrill, Neteller, PayPal, credit cards, Instadebit, Click2Pay and more.

-Prior to 2008, Germany’s gaming laws did not address online gambling.
+Prior to 2008, Germany’s gambling laws did not address online gambling.
 No gambling websites operated out of Germany, but many from other locations accepted German customers and people were able to play where they wanted.
 German lawmakers took notice of this and decided to look into restricting gambling on the grounds of safety and protecting the public from gambling addiction.

 Interstate Treaty on Gaming

 The Interstate Treaty on Gaming was passed in January of 2008.
-The legislation banned all forms of online gambling except for horse racing betting.
-The treaty also made it possible for authorities to direct financial institutions not to process transactions for Germany gaming sites and to ask internet service providers to block access to betting websites.
+The legislation banned all forms of online gambling in Germany except for horse racing betting.
+The treaty also made it possible for authorities to direct financial institutions not to process transactions for Germany gambling sites and to ask internet service providers to block access to German betting websites.